ECMWFCode4Earth/TropiDash/TropiDash_documentation.md

 - Population count
 - Cyclone and coastal hazard

-The tutorial for this Section usage is provided at [tutorials/Section3_Impact_Variables_Tutorial.ipynb](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/tutorials/Section4_Joint_Visualization.ipynb)
+The tutorial for this Section usage is provided at [tutorials/Section4_Joint_Visualization_tutorial.ipynb](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/tutorials/Section4_Joint_Visualization_tutorial.ipynb)

-## Data sources
+### Data sources

 The sources for cylcone variables are listed in Section 1, the ones for atmospheric variables are listed in Section 2, and the ones for impacts variables are lister in Section 3.

+### Plot

+The plot is an interactive map deployed through [`ipyleaflet`](https://ipyleaflet.readthedocs.io/en/latest/index.html), which shows a combination of the layers shown in the previous Sections, so cyclone tracks and strike probability as well as atmospheric and hazard variables.

-## Functions
+### Functions

 The plotting function is provided at __[TropiDashutils_section4.py](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash/utils_section4.py)__.
+It makes use of functions defined for the other Sections.

 ## Section 5 - Point-Wise Temporal Evolution of Atmospheric Variable

-introducció
+Section 5 enables the possibility to plot the evolution of a forectasted value (accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25 m/s at 10 m) in a user-specified point on the map.

+The tutorial for this Section usage is provided at [tutorials/Section5_Temporal_Evolution_Tutorial.ipynb](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/tutorials/Section4_Temporal_Evolution_Tutorial.ipynb)

 ### Data sources